 If you are looking at a major change in interest rates, it is probably worth your time to do a little math.
-Suppose you have a credit card balance on a card that currently has 0% interest rate that will be jumping to 20%.
-On one hand you want to take advantage of the 0% rate, but on the other you really want to avoid paying 20%.
+Suppose you have a credit card balance on a card that currently has a 0% interest rate that will be jumping to 20%.
+On one hand, you want to take advantage of the 0% rate, but on the other, you really want to avoid paying 20%.
 In that instance, you might want to calculate how many months it will take to pay off the credit card balance.
 If it will take you 4 months to pay off the credit card, take advantage of your 0% rate until you have only 4 months left.
 At that point shift your focus back to the credit card to make sure you don’t get stuck with the huge interest rates.

 Student Loan Forgiveness